 Tip #3: Ask open-ended questions and help them respond in English

 Open-ended questions are questions that allow the person to elaborate their response.
-It's more than giving a one word "yes" or "no".
-So instead of asking, "Did you have fun at school today?" (where they'd say "yes" or "no"), ask specific questions like: "What did you have for lunch?"
+It’s more than giving a “yes” or “no” answer.
+So instead of asking, “Did you have fun at school today?” (where they’d say “yes” or “no”), ask specific questions like: “What did you have for lunch?”

 They might answer in Malay: “Nasi ayam” (chicken rice).
 Your job is to teach them how to elaborate by saying: “I see.
 You had nasi ayam for lunch.
 Chicken rice.”
 Then get them to repeat after you.
 “I had chicken rice for lunch.”

 You can try this technique with other open-ended questions and help them to reply in English.
 Here is another example: